Pgamboan/Proyecto-FIS/Draft2ndIncrement.md

   * (NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
 (M)

-* FR003: There will be a tutorial on how to find and register the Mac address.(S)
+  * (NFR005): There will be a tutorial on how to find and register the Mac address.(S)

-  * (NFR006):-------(C)

-  * (NFR007): As a "pop up" the web app will issue a message in case of entering a wrong MAC address.
-(W)

-  * 004: There will be a tutorial to show users how to initialize the Alexa skill inside their devices.
+  * (NFR006):There will be a tutorial to show users how to initialize the Alexa skill inside their devices.
 (US004, US008) (S)

-  * FR008): The tutorial will be opened automatically when the user indicates the corresponding address in the web app.
-(C)

 ### Design phase.